spattisson/zaproxy/Building.md

 If you use another IDE for ZAP development then please let us know so that we can add the details to this page :)

+## Ant (No IDE)

+If you're looking to build from the terminal using Ant, the `dist` target will build the generic, unpackaged executable.

+    ant -f build/build.xml dist

 ## Contributing changes

 For details see the [Contributing-Changes](Contributing-Changes) page (work in progress).